-Lord Shiva is considered as the first Guru as per the Yogic culture.
+Lord Shiva is considered the first Guru as per the Yogic culture.
 He presented the skills of Yoga to Saptarishis.
 Appearing as a Yogi in the Himalayas, he bestowed the knowledge of Yogic learnings to these seven sages.
 Thus, Lord Shiva came to be known as Adiyogi.

 Gautam Buddha gave his first discourse at Sarnath on the day of Ashadha Purnima after attaining enlightenment.
-Therefore, Buddhists also celebrate Guru Purnima in honor of teachings given by Gautam Buddha.
+Therefore, Buddhists also celebrate Guru Purnima in honor of the teachings given by Gautam Buddha.